Mixed Platoon Control under Noise and Attacks: Robust Data-Driven Predictive Control and Human-in-the-Loop Validation: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel \method{RDeeP-LCC} method for mixed platoon control under conditions of data noise and adversarial attacks.
 The \method{RDeeP-LCC} method incorporates the unknown dynamics for HDVs and directly relies on trajectory data of mixed platoons to construct data-driven reachable set constraints and a data-driven predictive controller, which provides safe and robust control inputs for CAVs.
-To validate the effectiveness and superiority of this method, both numerical simulations and human-in-the-loop experiments are conducted.
+To validate the effectiveness and superiority of this method, human-in-the-loop experiments are conducted.
 The results indicate that the \method{RDeeP-LCC} method has significantly improved the tracking performance of mixed platoons in the presence of data noise and adversarial attacks.

 In future research, one practical concern in \method{RDeeP-LCC} is the influence of communication delays induced by actuators and communication.
-Existing studies have shown the potential of standard \method{DeeP-LCC} in addressing delay issues~\cite{huang2021decentralized}, but there is still a lack of customized data-driven control strategies.
 Another interesting topic is to improve the real-time computational efficiency of data-driven predictive control methods, which facilitates scalable deployment in real-world traffic scenarios.
-Furthermore, an important extension is to incorporate attack estimation techniques into the control framework, which can reduce conservatism and further improve system resilience.
+Furthermore, it is promising to develop nonlinear versions of the \method{RDeeP-LCC} method, which can reduce conservatism and further improve the control performance of mixed platoon systems.